-You’re not alone in wanting to get away from everyday normal and devoting yourself to a cardio calling or movement muse.
-There are people like you, and luckily, camps, retreats, and adventures—we’ll call the “immersive experiences”—that bring your fitness fantasy to life.
+You’re not alone in wanting to get away from everyday normal to devote yourself to a cardio calling or movement muse.
+There are people like you, and luckily, camps, retreats, and adventures—we’ll call the “immersive experiences”—that will bring your fitness fantasy to life.

 Whatever you do, just don’t call it a vacation.
 Pack your bags and get ready to work!

-Now take that same vibe and pump in a ton of yoga.
+Remember that carefree, excitement-filled feeling that summer camp gave you as a kid?
+Now, take that same vibe and pump in a ton of yoga (and the fact that you’re no longer a kid).
 That’s Camp Yoga, a weekend getaway in destinations across Canada, plus here in the States (CO, CA, NY).
 Expect incredible yoga classes and workshops, like black light flows and AcroYoga.
-But also expect bunk beds, arts + crafts, outdoor adventures like rock climbing or rafting, kettlebell classes, DJed dance parties, and wine (perk of being an adult now).
+But also expect bunk beds, arts + crafts, outdoor adventures like rock climbing or rafting, kettlebell classes, DJ’d dance parties, and wine (perk of being an adult now).

 Say you’re the type that says ‘yes’ to anything active.
 From aerial yoga to a muddy tackle Turkey Bowl, you live for anything fitness.
 Then we’d have to recommend Ketanga Fitness Retreats.
-They ship you off and set you up with activities like Pilates, yoga, and hiking; or a boot camp on the beach with some surfing.
-But for you, fitness junkie, we’d have to recommend their Be Bulletproof summer getaway in Colorado.
-You’ll mix HIIT, mobility work, and yoga with the natural hiking, rock climbing, and craft brewery tours of Denver.
+They ship you off and set you up with activities like Pilates, yoga, and hiking, or a boot camp on the beach with some surfing.
+But for you, fitness junkie, we’d have to recommend their summer getaway in Colorado.
+You’ll mix HIIT, mobility work, and yoga with nature hiking, rock climbing, and craft brewery tours of Denver.

 Hawaii doesn’t just produce pineapples, macadamia nuts, and some killer poké bowls; this is where athletes are built.
 Kona, on Hawaii’s biggest island, is famous for hosting the annual IRONMAN World Championships, the pantheon of triathlons.
-And “The Man”, Dave Scott, (sorry, six-time champion Dave Scott), will make an Ironman or woman out of you just up the beach at Four Seasons Resort Hualālai.
+And “The Man,” Dave Scott, (sorry, six-time Ironman Triathlon Hawaii Champion, Dave Scott), will make an Ironman or woman out of you just up the beach at Four Seasons Resort Hualālai.
 You’ll get five days of expert, sport-specific training with Dave, some new gear, and let’s not forget, you’ll be beachside in Hawaii.

 Let’s just stop to review the daily schedule at the Shaka Beach Retreat surf camp: Snack – Surf – Brunch – Yoga – Dinner.
 You have to be jealous of the surfer lifestyle — you get fit, you eat, you kick it on the beach.
 But there are some finer points to this five- to seven-day retreat.
 For starters, you’ll be learning to catch waves from a cast of instructors on Playa Hermosa in Costa Rica.
 Those meals?
 All sourced locally and catered by the resident chef.
 And Yoga Steve makes sure you’re ready for the following day of gnar.
 If it sounds like paradise, it’s because it is.

 For the worldly yogi, it doesn’t get much better than a retreat from International Yoga.
-You get 10 days in places like Bali, Mexico, and Thailand where you’ll be immersed in the local culture (that includes food), daily exploring, and two classes of yoga per day that allow for self-exploration.
-It’s surely an experience you will never forget, and you’ll probably need convincing you’re not dreaming every morning of this worldly wanderlust.
+You get 10 days in places like Bali, Mexico, and Japan where you’ll be immersed in the local culture (that includes food), daily exploring, and two classes of yoga per day that allow for self-exploration.
+It’s surely an experience you will never forget, and you’ll probably need to be convinced you’re not dreaming every morning of this worldly wanderlust.